 If you are using Jenkins to automate building, testing and deploying code, in order to facilite continuous integration and continuous delivery, you can now link it to DBmarlin's database performance monitoring so that you can relate any change to it's performance impact on the database.

-Connecting Jenkins and DBmarlin takes only a few minutes to setup.
+Connecting Jenkins and DBmarlin takes only a few minutes to set up.
 Your Jenkins job will post an event to the DBmarlin API, which then appears on the timeline of any charts within the product.
-Seeing whether any change had a positive or negative affect on the database is now simple.
-The DBmarlin Time Comparison Report will analyze the period before and after the change and highlight any differences.
+Seeing whether any change had a positive or negative effect on the database is now simple.
+In addition, the DBmarlin Time Comparison Report will analyse the period before and after the change and highlight any differences.

 Example showing how you can make an API call to the DBmarlin events API from within a Jenkins JobGET THE CODE

 The Jenkins Job makes and API call to DBmarlin to send an event with Job name, Build number, URL etc.

 Example showing the performance impact of a code release.
 The section below lists the Jenkins build number with a hyperlink back to the Jenkins job.

 DBmarlin shows whether the Jenkins triggered Job had a positive or negative impact on the database performance.